jtfell/blog/posts/2021-01-30-deplatforming.markdown

 good job of keeping to open source tooling and services.
 God help you if you've got a proprietery database or message queue in there somewhere.

 That is when you have enough time to plan your move.
-Imagine your boss bringing you into their office and saying
+Imagine your boss bringing you into their office and saying:

   _AWS is shutting off our account at midnight on Wednesday.
 I don't care where we migrate to but we need our core services to avoid downtime._

 The dynamics influencing the risk of this actually happening are shifting a little at the moment.
 With the western world polarising politically and big tech companies wading into the culture wars, the risk of being de-platformed